 ORIENTATION TO ROTATION

-Welcome to Neurodevelopmental/Developmental-Behavioral Pediatrics (DBP)!
-We are very pleased to have you with us this month.
+Welcome to Developmental-Behavioral Pediatrics (DBP)!
+We're glad to have you with us this month.

-About 18% of the content on your General Pediatrics Certification Board Examination, based on the Standard Rotation recommendations, focuses on DBP in the following 5 areas:
+Up to 27% of the content on your General Pediatrics Certification Board Examination, based on the Standard Rotation recommendations focuses on DBP in the following 6 areas:

 Why Developmental and Behavioral Pediatrics?

-Developmental and Behavioral Pediatrics encompasses social, psychological, medical/health and educational factors of all children, youth and their families in the context of inborn and dynamic environmental influences.
-Recently the American Board of Pediatrics officially recognized 2 new developmental pediatric subspecialties within the field of General Pediatrics.
-These subspecialties are both part of the broad rubric of developmental pediatrics, but each has different emphases.
-The 2 subspecialties are Neurodevelopmental Disabilities; and, Developmental/Behavioral Pediatrics.
+Developmental and Behavioral Pediatrics encompasses social, psychological, medical/health, and educational factors of all children, youth, and their families in the context of inborn and dynamic environmental influences.
+In 2002, the American Board of Pediatrics officially recognized Developmental/Behavioral Pediatrics as a Board-certified subspecialty.

-One in 5 U.S. families has a child or youth with a "special healthcare need".
-Further, behavior and development are relevant to ALL children.
-Despite this relevance, most pediatricians feel ill-equipped to identify and manage developmental and behavioral needs of their clients.
-YOU as the pediatrician Medical Home provider will be among the most pivotal and continuous folks responsible to the infant/child/adolescent and caregivers for following child development and behavior needs; identifying special needs; shepherding families toward more specialized services; serving as an advocate for families; and other roles.
+One in 5 US families has a child or youth with a "special healthcare need".
+Further, behavior and development are relevant to all children.
+Despite this relevance, most pediatricians feel ill-equipped to identify and manage developmental and behavioral needs of their patients/families.
+You as the pediatrician Medical Home provider will be among the most pivotal and continuous folks responsible to the infant/child/adolescent and caregivers for following child development and behavior needs; identifying special needs; shepherding families toward more specialized services; serving as an advocate for families; and other roles.
 Although developmental/behavioral pediatricians can assist you in your primary role as the general pediatrician, the ball will still primarily be in your court to take the lead for the vast majority of your patients with special needs, and for all your patients in general.

 Because your role as general pediatrician is so singularly influential, you spend one dedicated month during your pediatric residency training in developmental/behavioral pediatrics at all accredited U.S. pediatric residency training programs.